ameistad/haloy/README.md

 Haloy uses the following Docker container labels on your application containers:

-* `haloy.role`: Identifies the role of the container.
+* `haloy.role`: (Required) Identifies the role of the container.
 For applications managed by Haloy and configured in HAProxy, this should be set to `app`.
 * `haloy.appName`: (Required) The unique name of your application.
 This is used to group container instances and name HAProxy backends.
 * `haloy.deployment-id`: (Required) An identifier for a specific deployment version of your application (e.g., a timestamp).
 This helps Haloy manage different versions and is crucial for zero-downtime deployments and rollbacks.
 * `haloy.port`: (Required, defaults to "80" if not specified in app config) The port your application container listens on.
 HAProxy will forward traffic to this port on the container's IP address.